giannilmbd/dynare/doc/manual/source/the-model-file.rst

     plain text names will be used.

-    Note that the model written in the TeX file will differ from the model declared by the user in the some dimensions (see :comm:`write_latex_dynamic_model` for details).
+    Note that the model written in the TeX file will differ from the model declared by the user in some dimensions (see :comm:`write_latex_dynamic_model` for details).

     Also note that this command will not output the contents of the